Please Take My Brother Away!: Web manhua

 The web manhua is written and illustrated by You.Ling.
 It is published by Kuaikan Manhua.
 Two compilations were released by the China Friendship Publishing Company.
 The web manhua has been read more than 500 million times in China online.

 Anime

 A 12-episode short anime by Fanworks premiered at Tokyo MX from April 7 to June 23, 2017, and in China in March with each episode 3–4 minutes in length.
-Brian The Sun performed the opening song titled "Sunny Side Up".
+Brian the Sun performed the opening song titled "Sunny Side Up".
 Rareko directed and wrote the scripts at Imagineer and Fanworks.
 Tencent Penguin Pictures planned the project.

 A 24-episode second-season premiere from July 9 to December 17, 2018.
 Youkemao (佑可貓) performed the opening song titled "Let Him Go!!".

 A 12-episode third season premiered from October 7 to December 23, 2019.
 Wang Yue (王玥) performed the opening song titled "Progressive Youth" (進撃的青春).

 A 12-episode fourth season premiered in October 2020.

-A 12-episode fourth fifth premiered in June 2022.
+A 12-episode fifth season premiered in June 2022.